McMaster-Solar-Car-Project/purchase-request-site/README.md

 sudo apt install -y build-essential git curl wget htop net-tools python3.11 python3.11-venv python3.11-dev python3-pip
 ```

-The generate a new SSH key on the server and add it to a Github profile that has access to this repo.
+Then, generate a new SSH key on the server and add it to a Github profile that has access to this repo, clone the repo and ensure you can run `git pull`.